itskingori/sanaa/README.md

 1. Fetch the code with `go get github.com/itskingori/sanaa`.
 2. Install dependencies with `glide install --strip-vendor`, which will be placed in `./vendor`.
-3. Build and install the binary with `go build` from within the repository.
+3. Build and install the binary with `make build`.
 4. Run the command e.g. `./sanaa help`.

 ### Testing